lohanspies/prism_v2_playground/README.md

 ### Passphrase

-The default passphrase to access the notebook is `changeme`.
+The default passphrase to access the notebook is `Prismv2`.

 You will need to edit the `./config/jupyter-config.json` file and change the value of `NotebookApp.password` key.
 The passphrase can be generated using the following command: